 It’s really important to remember that DoorDash drivers aren’t paid hourly.
 Pay varies by order, and some times of the day are busier than others.
 For example, if you’re working in an area with lots of businesses, you can expect a busy lunch rush.
 In more suburban areas, the dinner rush is busier.

-Check out our article When Are The Best Times to DoorDash for Money? to learn more about the best days and times to deliver.
+Learn more in When Are The Best Times to DoorDash for Money?

 Your weekly and monthly pay depends on how many hours a week you can work.
 Working like a full-time, 40-hour a week job, you can make $600-$1,000/week.

 The reality is that pay will vary based on the amount of time you’re able to work.
 If you can only put in a few hours here and there, your pay is going to be significantly lower.
 The fact that you can work as much or as little as you like is one of the main benefits of DoorDash.

 One of our readers mainly delivers for about an hour or two after work, and here’s his DoorDash pay over the past few weeks.

 DoorDash drivers are paid weekly through direct deposit.
 This is a free and automatic payment service.
 However, if you want to be paid more often, drivers have two options: